Alikhan Bukeikhanov

-Alikhan Nurmukhameduly Bukeikhanov, (5 March 1866 – 27 September 1937) was a Kazakh politician and publisher who served as the Chairman (Prime Minister) of Provisional National Government of Alash Orda and one of the leaders of the Alash party from late 1917 to 1920.
+Alikhan Nurmukhameduly Bukeikhanov (5 March 1866 – 27 September 1937) was a Kazakh politician, statesman, journalist and publisher who led the Alash party and the provisional government of Alash Orda from 1917 to 1920.

 Early life

 Alikhan Bukeikhanov was born into a Kazakh Muslim family on 5 March 1866, in Tokyrauyn Volost, Russian Empire.
 He was the son of Nurmuhammed Bukeikhanov and as a great-grandson of Barak Sultan, former khan of the Orta zhuz, he was a direct descendant of Genghis Khan.
 Bukeikhanov graduated from the Russian-Kazakh School and Omsk Technical School in 1890.
 He later studied at the Saint Petersburg Forestry Institute, where he graduated from the Faculty of Economics in 1894.
 During Bukeikhanov's youth, it is believed that he was influenced by socialists.

 Upon graduating, Bukeikhanov returned to Omsk and spent the next fourteen years there working.
 From 1895 to 1897, he worked as a math teacher in the Omsk school for Kazakh children.
 Bukeikhanov was a participant in the 1896 Shcherbina Expedition, which aimed to research and assess virtually every aspect of Russian Central Asia's environment and resources to the culture and traditions of its inhabitants.
 This was the first of a few similar missions which he accepted.
 Among his recorded contributions were "Ovtsevodstvo v stepnom krae" ("Sheep-Breeding in the Steppe Land"), which analyzed animal husbandry in Central Asia.
 Bukeikhanov was the first biographer of Abay Kunanbayev, publishing an obituary in Semipalatinsky listok in 1905.
 In 1909, he published a collection of Kunanbayev's works.